aifoundry-org/et-platform/sw-sysemu/bench/README.md

 source toolchain/conanrun.sh
 ```

-Then go to `sw-sysemu/bench/device_kernels` folder and compile tests
+Then go to `tools/sw-sysemu` folder and compile tests
+Here, run a shell script that will compile multiple source/instruction files

 ```
-make
+./make.sh
 ```
 Device elfs will be present in `build/device_kernels/` dir.